 How Much Is Too Much?

 There are usually several stages of DXM intoxication, depending on how much you take.
-Effects can range from a mild “buzz,” to an “out-of-body” feeling, to hallucinations, paranoia, and aggression.
-They can last anywhere from 30 minutes to 6 hours after you take the drug.
+Effects can range from a mild “buzz” to an “out-of-body” feeling to hallucinations, paranoia, and aggression.
+They can last 30 minutes to 6 hours after you take the drug.

-If you take that much and then get very active, your body can overheat and you might get a dangerously high fever.
-This is especially a problem for teens who go to dance clubs, where they can be sold DXM that looks like illegal club drugs such as PCP.
-When you take DXM with other drugs, or alcohol, it raises the odds of trouble.
+If you take that much and then get very active, your body can overheat, and you might get a dangerously high fever.
+This is especially a problem for teens who go to dance clubs, where they can be sold DXM which looks like illegal club drugs such as PCP.
+When you take DXM with other drugs or alcohol, it raises the odds of trouble.

 DXM is usually found in medicines that have other ingredients to fight colds.
-Taking high doses of pseudoephedrine (a decongestant), acetaminophen (a pain reliever), and antihistamines (a remedy for sneezing and a runny nose) along with DXM can cause other health problems, such as:
+Taking high doses of pseudoephedrine (a decongestant), acetaminophen (a pain reliever), and antihistamines (remedies for sneezing and a runny nose) along with DXM can cause other health problems, such as:

 Know the Warning Signs

-Your teen might be abusing cough medicines if:
+Your teen might be abusing cough or cold medicines if: